ecilasun/e32/README.md

 The SoC uses the built-in USB/UART pins to communicate with the outside world.
 The problem here is that there are only two pins exposed to the FPGA (TX/RX) and no flow control pins are taken into account.
 Therefore, the device will currently simply drop the incoming data if the input FIFO is full, as it doesn't have any means to stop the data flow from sender.
 However, future ROM versions will implement XON/XOFF flow control so that the software layer might tell the remote device to stop before the FIFO is filled up.

+# Separate data and instruction busses

+E32 has a single data bus shared between peripherals, including memory.
+However, the main memory has dual r/w ports, which allows for E32 to load instructions while data read/writes are in flight.
+This facility is not used in its entirety just yet, and will be used to overlap certain parts of the pipeline in the future.

 # CSR registers

 E32 currently has a minimal set of CSR registers supported to do basic exception / interrupt / timer handling, and only machine level versions.